smolijar/gitwiki-thesis/src/analysis/user-access.md

 _"GitLab is a single application with features for the whole software development and operations (DevOps) lifecycle."_ [@gitlab:about]
 It is an open source project started in 2011 with more than 1900 contributors and used by over 100 thousand organizations as a self hosted Git server with many development supportive features [@gitlab:about].

-It offers a rich, well documented GraphQL API (as well as a still maintained RESTful API), which could be well used to the benefit the application control.
+It offers a rich, well documented GraphQL API (as well as a still maintained RESTful API), which could become beneficial for the application control.

-Using GitLab would solve the issue of authentication as well, because GitLab comes bundled with an embedded user management service, storing user data in its own database.
+Using GitLab solves the issue of authentication as well, because GitLab comes bundled with an embedded user management service, storing user data in its own database.
 This is consider a great asset for the purpose.

 Regarding the access control, GitLab offers standard control over Git branches via user groups using the _protected branches_^[Protected branches are means of restricting the user access based on Git branches.
 It usually distinguishes between _read_, _write_ and _master_ permission, which allows force updates, delete etc.][@gitlab:branches], which is a feature well known amongst similar services.